• 1

 • Unit 1: Building Positive relationships in Health and Social Care.
 This unit is internally assessed coursework and externally moderated by OCR.

 • Unit 2: Equality, Diversity and Rights in Health and Social Care.
-This unit is externally assessed by an OCR set and marked examination.
+This unit is set and externally examined by OCR .

 • Unit 3: Health, safety and security in health and social care.
-This unit is externally assessed by an OCR set and marked examination.
+This unit is set and externally examined by OCR.

 • Unit 4: Anatomy and physiology in health and social care.
-This unit is externally assessed by an OCR set and marked examination.
+This unit is set and externally examined by OCR.

 • Unit 13: Sexual health, reproduction, and early development stages.
 This unit is internally assessed coursework and externally moderated by OCR.